willwashburn/rescuetime.js/README.md

 ## Usage
 This is still very much in alpha.
 You can make calls to the api like so:
+> **Note:** I suggest you use [dotenv](https://www.npmjs.com/package/dotenv) to store your API key since you definitely do not want that in version control.
 ```js

     var Rescuetime = require('rescuetime.js').create('YOUR_API_KEY')